joshmanisdabomb/loosely-connected-concepts/README.md

 * Teleporters to quickly move from one place to another.
 * Magrail like system for better, faster, more controllable transport than minecarts.
 * Lag-free elytra launcher.
+* Automatic fisher (with enchantments available).
+* A way to use looting on smelting ores.